Chowdhury Abdullah Al-Mamun

-Chowdhury Abdullah Al-Mamun (born 12 January 1964) is a former Bangladeshi police officer who served as the 31st Inspector general of Bangladesh Police (IGP) from 30 September 2022 to 6 August 2024.
-Prior to this, he served as the director general of Rapid Action Battalion (RAB).
-Before joining RAB, he was the chief of Criminal Investigation Department (CID).
+Chowdhury Abdullah Al-Mamun (born 12 January 1964) is a Bangladeshi former police officer who served as the inspector general of Bangladesh Police (IGP) from 30 September 2022 to 6 August 2024.
+Prior to this, he served as the director general of the Rapid Action Battalion (RAB).
+Before joining RAB, he was the chief of the Criminal Investigation Department (CID).

+Following the ousting of Prime Minister Sheikh Hasina, Al-Mamun was sentenced to five years in prison by the International Crimes Tribunal after pleading guilty to overseeing mass killings of protestors.

 Early life

-Al-Mamun was born on 12 January 1964 in the village of Shreehail under Sullah Upazila in Sunamganj District.
+Al-Mamun was born on 12 January 1964 in the village of Shreehail under Shalla Upazila in Sunamganj District.

 Career

 Al-Mamun joined Bangladesh Police as an assistant superintendent of police in 1989.
 He served as Deputy Superintendent, Crime in Narayanganj District in 1991-1993, as Deputy Superintendent (Armed Police), Gazipur District in 1993-1995, and as Deputy Superintendent in CID from 1995-1997.
 Thereafter, served as SDPO Habiganj in 1997-1999 and SDPO Sadar, Sylhet, 1999-2000.
 Promoted as Additional SP in 2000, he served as Addl.
 SP (HQ), Comilla in 2000-2001, and thereafter in Range Reserve Forces and PTCs.
 He was promoted as SP in December 2006 and posted as SP, Nilphamari.
-From October 2007 he was appointed as SP, Narail where he served till 2009.
+From October 2007, he was appointed SP, Narail, where he served till 2009.
 He was promoted to DCP (Security) in DMP in the rank of AIG in 2009.
-Promoted to DIG, Mymensingh Range, from 2011 to 2013, as DIG, Dhaka Range from 2013 to 2015, and as ADG in the RAB from 2015 to 2018.
+Promoted to DIG, Mymensingh Range, from 2011 to 2013, as DIG, Dhaka Range, from 2013 to 2015, and as ADG in the RAB from 2015 to 2018.
 Thereafter, he was Addl.
-IGP in PSpecial Branch from 2018 to 2020 Mamun was promoted to Additional IG grade-I in October 2021.
-During his service period he served as superintendent of Police in Nilphamari district, deputy commissioner in Dhaka Metropolitan Police and as Deputy Inspector General in Mymensingh and Dhaka Range and Police Headquarters.
+IGP in Special Branch from 2018 to 2020.
+Mamun was promoted to Additional IG grade-I in October 2021.
+During his service period, he served as superintendent of police in Nilphamari district, deputy commissioner in Dhaka Metropolitan Police, and as deputy inspector general in Mymensingh and Dhaka Range and Police Headquarters.

 Al-Mamun was appointed IGP on 22 September 2022 and assumed his position on 30 September.
-He was scheduled to retire on 11 January 2023, as he would the age limit for governmental service.
-But he was appointed on a contractual basis for a period of one and half years from 12 January 2023 to 11 July 2024.
+He was scheduled to retire on 11 January 2023, as he would reach the age limit for governmental service.
+But he was appointed on a contractual basis for a period of one and a half years from 12 January 2023 to 11 July 2024.
 On 5 July 2024, his tenure was extended again, up to 11 July 2025.
-At the aftermath of the non-cooperation movement and the overthrow of Sheikh Hasina, his contract was cancelled on 6 August 2024 and Md.
-Moinul Islam was appointed as the new IGP.
+In the aftermath of the non-cooperation movement and the overthrow of Sheikh Hasina, his contract was cancelled on 6 August 2024, and Md.
+Mainul Islam was appointed the new IGP.